Positions for labour and birth

 - bringing on stronger contractions and potentially a shorter labour

-- decreasing the chance of needing an epidural
+- decreasing your need for an epidural

 - giving you less severe pain or backache